UM-LPM/EARS/README.md

 * If you have a special representation for your solution create your own by extending the `DoubleSolution` class in EARS:
 `class MySolution extends DoubleSolution`.
 * Code examples can be found in the package `org.um.feri.ears.examples`.
-* All information of the given problem (dimensions, constraints, bounds, etc...) can be obtaint from the Task object: `public Individual run(Task taskProblem)`.
+* All information of the given problem (dimensions, constraints, bounds, etc...) can be obtained from the Task object: `public Individual run(Task task)`.
 * Before every evaluation check if the stopping criterion is reached by calling `taskProblem.isStopCriterion()`.
-If evaluate is called after the stopping criterion is reached, a `StopCriterionException will` be thrown.
+If evaluate is called after the stopping criterion is reached, a `StopCriterionException` will be thrown.

 ## Examples